segurvita/fbx_sdk_python_sample/README.md

-## Show fbx contents in an xml format to stdout.
+## Show fbx contents in an xml format to stdout

 You can print `cube_binary.fbx` in an xml format to stdout with the following command.